Are you planning your South Korea travels and wondering where to stay in Busan? You’ve come to the right place!

 Your stay at Seri Inn guesthouse can be as sociable or private as you’d like it to be, and a complimentary breakfast is included to make life on the road easier.

-Ideally situated in southern Busan, Nampo-Dong is a must-visit destination thanks to all the attractions within the area.
-I chose to visit on a day trip rather than stay here but if you’re a foodie, you may prefer this as your base.
+I chose to visit on a day trip rather than stay here.
+But if you’re a foodie, you may prefer this as your base.

 Things to do in Nampo-Dong include sampling street food, shopping for fashion items or souvenirs, and snapping Insta-worthy selfies at BIFF Square.
-Various museums are also close at hand, including those showcasing movies and modern history.

 Nampo Station gives anyone staying in Nampo-Dong easy access to other parts of Busan, while the multi-cultural vibe of this area sees students and locals contentedly rubbing shoulders with tourists.